-Base Salary
+Base Salary.
 Base salaries are reviewed annually and may be adjusted to reflect market data, as well as individual responsibility, experience and tenure.
-Base salary is targeted to within a range of +/- 20% of the 50th percentile of the market.
-For 2012, base salaries were within the Targeted Range for each NEO.

-Short-Term Incentives - Annual Bonus

-Management Incentive Compensation Plan
+Short-Term Incentives - Management Incentive Compensation Plan.
 All NEOs, other than Messrs.
 Silvernail and Notaro, participated in the Company's Management Incentive Compensation Plan (MICP).
 The MICP provides participants with the opportunity to earn annual cash bonuses.
-Annual cash bonuses under the MICP are targeted to within +/- 20% of the 50th percentile of the market, with higher payouts for over-performance and lower payouts for underperformance.
-For 2012, annual bonus amounts were within the Targeted Range for each NEO who participated in the MICP.
+As compared to the 2012 MICP, we eliminated the qualitative objectives and the personal performance modifier from the 2013 MICP thereby focusing solely on measurable performance objectives and resulting in a tightening of the linkage between performance and pay.